BAYANIHAN in the time of COVID-19: BPI Foundation supports Farmers in Pampanga

-“It is our goal to uplift the lives of our farmers by giving them better opportunities to earn a decent living -- a fitting compensation for the backbreaking work that they do for us.
-We need to continue supporting our farmers especially in these trying times.
-They produce food which is essential to our survival,” said BPI Foundation Executive Director Owen Cammayo.
+“It is our goal to uplift the lives of our farmers by giving them better opportunities to earn a decent living -- a fitting compensation for the backbreaking work they do for us.
+We need to continue supporting our farmers, especially in these trying times.
+They produce food that is essential to our survival,” said BPI Foundation Executive Director Owen Cammayo.

 BPI Foundation also gave relief packs to over 300 rice farming households in six barangays in Pampanga.

 Sewing to help save lives: BPI Foundation provides livelihood to poor community while supplying cloth masks to front liners

 BPI Foundation, the social development arm of the Bank of the Philippine Islands (BPI), provided livelihood opportunities to a social enterprise and its community of seamstresses in Payatas as they supply cloth masks to medical front liners amid the COVID-19 outbreak.